shrinerb/shrine/README.md

 s3.clear! { |object| object.last_modified < Time.now - 7*24*60*60 } # delete files older than 1 week
 ```

-Note that for S3 you can also configure bucket lifecycle rules to do this for
+Note that for AWS S3 you can also configure bucket lifecycle rules to do this
-you.
-This can be done either from the [AWS Console][S3 lifecycle console] or
+for you.
+This can be done either from the [AWS Console][S3 lifecycle console]
-via an [API call][S3 lifecycle API]:
+or via an [API call][S3 lifecycle API]:

 ```rb
 require "aws-sdk-s3"